 These correspondence catalogues have been prepared for publication as a part of a collaboration with EMLO and Women’s Early Modern Letters Online [WEMLO].

-At present these six catalogues in EMLO contain metadata of c.
-3,600 letters, most of which are conserved in the Royal Collections at The Hague, with smaller portions at the National Library in The Hague and Landeshauptarchiv Dessau.
-The letters were written in English, French, German, Latin, or Dutch and they date between 1605 and 1726.
-Almost all of the letter records in EMLO provide links to digitized copies of the scanned letters, marked as ‘manuscript image’, and links to the digitized editions of Archives ou correspondance inédite de la maison d’Orange-Nassau (ed.
+At present these ten catalogues in EMLO contain metadata for 4,259 letters, most of which are conserved in the Royal Collections at The Hague, with smaller portions at the National Library in The Hague and Landeshauptarchiv Dessau.
+The letters were written in English, French, German, Latin, or Dutch and they date between 1552 and 1726.
+Almost all of the letter records in EMLO provide links to digitized copies of the scanned letters, marked as ‘manuscript image’, and links to digitized editions of—for example—Archives ou correspondance inédite de la maison d’Orange-Nassau (ed.
 G. Groen van Prinsterer); Correspondentie van Willem III en van Hans Willem Bentinck (ed.
 N. Japikse); Briefwisseling van Anthonie Heinsius 1702–1720 (ed.
 A.J.
 Veenendaal jr.); and Lettres et Mémoires de Marie Reine d’Angleterre, Épouse de Guillaume III (ed.
 M. Bentinck) have been added as well.
-In the near future further letters from a number of other archives, such as Tresoar in Leeuwarden, will supplement these catalogues, and metadata for the correspondences of the wives of the 16th- and the 18th-century stadtholders will be prepared for publication.
+In future, further letters from a number of other archives, such as Tresoar in Leeuwarden, will supplement these catalogues, and metadata for the correspondences of the wives of the 18th-century stadtholders will be prepared for publication.

 Scope of Catalogue

-In this combined catalogue, which draws together the separate correspondences of the six seventeenth-century stadtholders’ wives, 3,592 letters in total may be consulted at present and researched as an integral corpus, whilst individual catalogues may be consulted separately:
+In this combined catalogue, which draws together the separate correspondences of the four wives of William the Silent and of the six seventeenth-century stadtholders’ wives, 4,259 letters in total may be consulted at present and researched as an integral corpus, whilst individual catalogues may be consulted separately:

 Henriette Amalia von Anhalt-Dessau, wife of Hendrik Casimir II van Nassau-Dietz [1,352 letters]